 Possibly the least-important range for music, a decent response in the highs is where things can get a little weird.
-For example, the Audio-Technica ATH-M50xBT clearly tries to avoid resonances in the ear by downplaying 4kHz notes, but then returns to a more normal response.
+For example, the Audio-Technica ATH-M50xBT clearly tries to avoid resonances in the ear by downplaying 4kHz notes, but then returns to a more normal response in the following frequencies.
 All this means is that the atmospheric effects and harmonics might sound a little off, but probably won’t.
 Boring, right?

 This is pretty apparent in songs with slight vocal echo like David Bowie’s Lazarus.
-With the Audio-Technica ATH-M50xBT, as it’s tough to pick out if the vocal effect is really there or not.
+With the Audio-Technica ATH-M50xBT, it’s tough to hear if the echo effect is really there or not.

 How well does the Audio-Technica ATH-M50xBT block out noise?

 Possibly one of the best things about the Audio-Technica ATH-M50xBT is the fact that as far as headphones go, they isolate pretty well.
 If you’re out on the street, you’re not going to have trouble listening to your music, even if an airplane might annoy you.